naturalis/barcode_validator/data/README_data.md

+- For each FASTA file containing barcode consensus seqeunces, a corresponding barcode validator log and TSV file output by barcode validator exist.
+- For each 'mge_fastp|standard_*' FASTA file, a corresponding MGE run YAML file and CSV file output by MGE snakemake workflow containing summary stats also exist.

 | File list | Description |
 | --- | --- |
 XE-4013_barcodes_out.fasta |	1,431 barcode consensus sequences (hitpicked by fasta_compare) from 1,804 sample XE-4013 datasetc snakemake workflow, run with no contaminant sequences, 6 r and s MGE parameter combinations, using both 'fastp' and 'standard' MGE snakemake workflow |